 Your gut-brain controls the motility and action of your intestines.
 Problems with motility, like constipation, are a very challenging area of medicine today.
 Causes for motility disorders range from stress to the balance of healthy microbes in your inner ecosystem.

-Medical research continues to find solutions, which may involve (often ineffective) drugs or creating implantable pacemakers in the abdomen to stimulate peristalsis for the most serious cases.3
+Medical research continues to find solutions, which may involve prescribing (often ineffective) drugs or inserting implantable pacemakers in the abdomen to stimulate peristalsis for the most serious cases.3

 Taking steps to heal your inner ecosystem can also help: